Miss. teen: He ‘loved me enough to take some bullets for me’

 At least seven hours elapsed between the first shootings and Godbolt’s arrest near the final crime scene, in a subdivision of ranch houses.

-The deputy, William Durr, had worked in Christian ministry before going into law enforcement, and liked doing puppet shows to deliver uplifting messages to children.
+The deputy had worked in Christian ministry before going into law enforcement and liked doing puppet shows to deliver uplifting messages to children.
 Durr was married and had an 11-year-old son.
-His mother spoke briefly with the AP on Monday, saying that the family is still in distress.
+His mother spoke briefly with the AP, saying the family is still in distress.

 Godbolt told The Clarion-Ledger (http://on.thec-l.com/2rbQIq5) that he hadn’t planned to be captured alive.